Northampton Castle: Victorian era

 The development of railways in England during the Victorian period initially by-passed Northampton.
 The main line from London, Euston, now known as the West Coast Main Line passed about five miles south of the town.
 However, in 1879 a loop line via Northampton was constructed.
 In that year the castle and its foundations were demolished by the London and North Western Railway for the construction of Northampton Castle railway station.
 The only remains that survived were some earth banks beside St Andrew's Road and the re-positioned postern gate, "a minor archway".

 The station was rebuilt in 1963–64 with the suffix "Castle" to its name dropped as it had become the only remaining station in the town.
-Excavations in 1961 prior to the rebuilding revealed 12th century defences including a ditch 90 feet wide and 30 feet deep and a bank 80 feet wide and 20 feet high.
+Excavations in 1961 prior to the rebuilding revealed 12th-century defences including a ditch 90 feet wide and 30 feet deep and a bank 80 feet wide and 20 feet high.

 21st century

 A volunteer group called the Friends of Northampton Castle (FONC) was established to publicise the castle and provide information about the history of the site and the castle itself.
 In July 2012, FONC commissioned a 3D reconstruction of the castle which was published on YouTube.

 Expansion of the town and the 2011 launch of a Northampton Waterside Enterprise Zone made the need to expand and re-develop and double the size of the railway station, possibly with the name restored to "Northampton Castle".
 Work began in 2013.
 The opportunity was taken to carry out further, more extensive, excavations in 2012–13 which uncovered various items of Anglo-Saxon origin.
 Among their number were a brooch, pottery fragments and an ironstone wall.

+Heritage poles were added to Castle Park in July 2025 to mark the location of the perimeter of Northampton Castle.
+They are part of a trail which outlines the history of Northampton and its castle.